openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 }
 ```

-The sample response above for 100% Real Orange Juice `misc_tags` shows that the Nutri-Score is missing category and sodium(salt).
+The sample response above for 100% Real Orange Juice `misc_tags` shows that the Nutri-Score is missing category (`en:nutriscore-missing-category`) and sodium(salt) (`en:nutriscore-missing-nutrition-data-sodium`).
 Now you can write to the OFF API to provide these nutriment data (if you have them) so that the Nutri-Score can be computed.

 ### Write data to make Nutri-Score computation possible